Estimated reading time: 22 minutes

 Can a post have more than one category?

-Second, what permalink structure do we use for Products?
-It is set to /product/sample-product/ by default.
+Furthermore, what permalink structure do we use?
+In WooCommerce, it is set to /product/sample-product/ by default.
 My opinion is that this structure is good only if our web shop is the website’s homepage.
-It is more common for a website to have a separate shop and homepage, in which case the best structure is /shop/sample-product/.
+It is more common for a website to have a separate shop page, in which case the best structure is /shop/sample-product/.

 WooCommerce Demo shop has a product called Hoodie with Zipper.
 It is placed under this sub-category: